 The legs keep them from contact with the sand, and when they are running, those back legs somehow help them achieve greater speed.
 It’s an intriguing trick.
 They use this gait on their daily forays to scavenge, a dead mouse, for example, or the remains of that Saharan beetle.

 On these food-finding trips, these ants release a “heat shock” protein just before leaving the nest.
-You drink bottles of water, grab an umbrella, or put on cooling sunscreen before leaving the house, but you usually have to check the weather.Saharan silver ant is equipped with #heat #radar to avoid the sun, a special gait and 'heat… Click To Tweet
+You drink bottles of water, grab an umbrella, or put on cooling sunscreen before leaving the house, but you usually have to check the weather.Saharan silver ant is equipped with #heat #radar to avoid the sun, a special gait and 'heat shock' protein to withstand 122 Fahrenheit desert temperatures.
+Click To Tweet

 These droplets then run down to the beetle’s mouth, allowing it to drink water and cooling it during summer temperatures of forty degrees Celsius, or 104 degrees Fahrenheit.
 Those are called catchments, and they are a feat of human-like engineering.

 Again, “nature originates, man copies.”
 Scientists are studying the Alaskan beetle’s protein antifreeze and the wood frog of North America, which can store urea and glucose (sugar) in its cells in preparation for winter and in order to prevent its tissues from shrinking during sub-zero temperatures.

 These species preserve themselves without thinking about it, in response to stimuli and triggers from the environment.
 How do they do this?
 At the same time, man needs to design and develop ways of freezing biomaterial, including cells and tissues, for scientific study and medical applications.

 This is a project undertaken by no less an institution than the San Diego Zoo, which reflects our zoo’s respect and admiration for the animal kingdom.